top of page

 End Ohio's Parent Penalty

 Ohio is switching from the ODDP test to a new test called interRAI.
-We got a copy of the contract between DODD and interRAI so we could take a closer look at this big change.
+Thanks to Ohio's public records laws, DODD sent us a copy of the contract between DODD and interRAI so we could take a closer look at this big change.
 Here are some concerns you should know about.

 1. You will NOT be allowed to see the test or how it works unless you pay for it.